Guide - The Best of Park City

 Group of people white water rafting

-Rafting & Water Sports in Park City
+Water Rafting and Tubing in Park City

 Rafting Options

-The Weber River and Provo River provide the closest whitewater rafting experiences to Park City.
+The Weber River and Provo River provide the closest whitewater rafting and tubing experiences to Park City.
 Multiple outfitters offer guided trips ranging from gentle float experiences suitable for families to more challenging rapids for those seeking excitement.

 What to ask about: Water levels and trip intensity when booking.
 Companies adjust routes and recommendations based on current conditions.